hoverinc/engineering/README.md

   > - Installs the latest macOS software updates (for better security)
   > - Installs dotfiles from a user's https://github.com/username/dotfiles repository and runs script/setup to configure them; also runs script/strap-after-setup after setting up everything else
   > - Installs software from a user's Brewfile in their https://github.com/username/homebrew-brewfile repository or .Brewfile in their home directory.
-- Installs everything from this repo's [`Brewfile`](https://github.com/hoverinc/engineering/blob/master/Brewfile)
+- Installs everything from this repo's [`Brewfile`](https://github.com/hellobrightline/workstation/blob/main/Brewfile)
 - Installs asdf, ruby, node, and yarn

+## Next Steps

+Hop over to https://github.com/hellobrightline/reef and follow the Setup instructions to configure our primary application, which is known as Reef.